qgis/QGIS-Documentation/source/index.rst

 Documentation Guidelines
 ------------------------

-:ref:`The QGIS Documentaion Guidelines <QGIS-documentation-guidelines>`.
+:ref:`The QGIS Documentation Guidelines <QGIS-documentation-guidelines>`.
 These guidelines are there to let all QGIS documenation have the same look and feel.

 Before contributing to the documenation, please read and understand those